CateAgostini/WordVectors/README.md

 https://wwp.northeastern.edu/lab/wwvt

-Caterina Agostini led and taught this workshop on 29 April 2020.
+Caterina Agostini led and taught this workshop at the Rutgers Digital Humanities Initiative and Lab, on 29 April 2020.